MicrosoftDocs/sql-docs/docs/t-sql/xml/nodes-method-xml-data-type.md

 ## Examples

 ### Using nodes() method against a variable of xml type
- In the following example, there is an XML document that has a <`Root`> top-level element and three <`row`> child elements.
+ In the following example, there's an XML document that has a <`Root`> top-level element and three <`row`> child elements.
 The query uses the `nodes()` method to set separate context nodes, one for each <`row`> element.
 The `nodes()` method returns a rowset with three rows.
 Each row has a logical copy of the original XML, with each context node identifying a different <`row`> element in the original document.

  The query then returns the context node from each row: